 Acquired acute torticollis can affect either children or adults, and usually comes on suddenly, sometimes with clients reporting that they ‘just woke up with it’.
 Medical treatment of acquired acute torticollis is by analgesics and muscle relaxants.

-Myofascial release and advanced massage techniques for clients with acquired acute torticollis involves work on the muscles and soft tissues of the neck and shoulders.
-Passive stretching techniques are used, and self-help by active stretching in between sessions is encouraged.
+Myofascial release and advanced massage techniques for clients with acquired acute torticollis involves work on the muscles and soft tissues of the neck, shoulders and back.
+Passive stretching techniques are used, and self-help by stretching in between sessions is encouraged.

 The Pain Care Clinic specialises in myofascial release and advanced massage therapy for private clients with medical diagnoses of chronic pain conditions and acute pain or injuries.